voxpupuli/librarian-puppet/README.md

  * Please run the `librarian-puppet` commands in verbose mode by using the `--verbose` flag, and include the verbose output in the bug report as well.

+## Transfer Notice

+This plugin was originally authored by [Tim Sharpe](https://github.com/rodjek).
+The maintainer preferred that [Vox Pupuli](https://voxpupuli.org/) take ownership of the module for future improvement and maintenance.
+Existing pull requests and issues were transferred, please fork and continue to contribute [here](https://github.com/voxpupuli/librarian-puppet).

 ## License
 Please see the [LICENSE](https://github.com/voxpupuli/librarian-puppet/blob/master/LICENSE)